aclaf/flagrant/docs/explanation/grammar.md

 5. **Subcommand name:** An argument matching a defined subcommand name
 6. **Positional argument:** Any other argument

 The classification algorithm operates left-to-right with context from previous classifications.
-In strict positional mode, once the first positional is encountered, all subsequent arguments become positionals regardless of their structure.
+In strict positional mode, once the first positional is encountered, all following arguments become positionals regardless of their structure.

 ### Formal classification grammar